Vignesh-Bala11/Capstone-Project/ Machine Learning Model - Segment 3/README.md

  - Bin 3: Positions 7,8,9 & 10
  - Bin 4: Positions 11 and greater

 When the data is grouped or binned, the RNF model's prediction accuracy reaches the high 70%.
-When reviewing specific bins, it can be seen that both models perform well for Bin 1 and Bin 4 which shows that there there is higher levels of predictability at the top and bottom of the grid.
+When reviewing specific bins, it can be seen that both models perform well for Bin 1 and Bin 4 which shows that there there is higher levels of predictability at the top and bottom of the grid than the teams/drivers in the "midfield.
  <p align="center"><img src="https://github.com/Vignesh-Bala11/Capstone-Project/blob/Shah_Repo/Resources/Images/Accuracy%20of%20Predicted%20Bins.png" length=300></p>

 #### Overall Analysis